ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Fixed marquee for INFO_A/B after resizing tile.
 * (sbormann) Subheading with no visible tiles beneath are now hided.
 * (sbormann) Added option to hide STATE and LEVEL in dialog.
+* (sbormann) Fixed default icons for ERROR, UNREACH and BATTERY (if you have changed them in a previous version you might need to change them again).
+* (sbormann) Fixed size of custom toolbar icons.
+* (sbormann) Added DISCHARGE to Battery.
+* (sbormann) Fixed Favorites not working in map-widget with instance-number.
+* (sbormann) Enhance JSON-Table to work with alexa-shoppinglist-adapter.

 ### 2.0.1 (2022-03-09)
 * (sbormann) Fixed json-table sorting order.